tsoding/Crust/README.md

 2. Members of user-made structs and enums;
 3. User-made global variables;

-In the bodies of the functions references are allowed to be used for local variables and intermediate variables.
+In the bodies of the functions references are allowed to be used for local variables and intermediate value.

 ## 4. No cargo.